expelledboy/bitbar-covid/README.md

 # BitBar Covid

-Get updates on covid 19 in your country in your status bar.
+Get updates on covid 19 for your country in your status bar.

 <p align="center">
   <img src="assets/demo.png">